adaa-polsl/RuleKit/README.md

 # 2. RapidMiner plugin

-RuleKit can be used as a RapidMiner plugin.

 ## 2.1.
 Installation

 In order to integrate RuleKit with RapidMiner please download *adaa.analytics.rules-1.0.0-all.jar* plugin file (see Release tab) and place it in one of the following locations: